Wage Calculator

 Concessional contributions

-Made from pre-tax income.
-Includes employer Superannuation Guarantee (SG) payments, salary sacrifice, and personal contributions for which you claim a tax deduction.
-Taxed at a flat 15% inside the fund (or 30% with Division 293 — see below).
+Pre-tax contributions: employer Superannuation Guarantee (SG) payments, salary sacrifice, and personal contributions you claim a deduction for.
+Taxed at a flat 15% inside the fund — or 30% with Division 293.

 Non-concessional contributions

-Made from after-tax income — money on which you have already paid income tax.
-These contributions are not taxed again inside the fund (0% tax on entry).
-Withdrawals in retirement are generally tax-free once you are 60+.
+After-tax contributions — money you have already paid income tax on.
+Not taxed again on entry, and withdrawals in retirement are generally tax-free once you are 60+.

 Concessional contributions cap 2025–2026

-For 2025–2026, the concessional contributions cap is $30,000.
-This is a combined limit — it includes all concessional contributions regardless of source.
+The concessional contributions cap is $30,000 for 2025–2026.
+It is a combined limit — every concessional contribution counts towards it, regardless of source.

 What counts towards the $30,000 capNotes